JGarvert/javascript-challenge/README.md

 * Complete all of Level 1 criteria.

+Essentially, update the html to includ 4 more buttons.
+THen, which the app.js file, nest or loop the button criteria so that a user can filter on mutilple buttons or criteria

 * Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`